 This project aligns with Queensland Corrective Services commitment to reform service delivery for women.
 Their newly established Women’s Estate seeks to advance a gender-responsive and trauma-informed approach to managing women in order to support them to rehabilitate, reconnect with their community, and make positive change.
 We will work in partnership with the Department to achieve these common goals.

-Queensland Corrective Services Commissioner Peter Martin said that women in prison overwhelmingly identify as being victims of domestic and family violence.
+Former Queensland Corrective Services Commissioner, now Professor of Practice at Griffith University, Peter Martin said that women in prison overwhelmingly identify as being victims of domestic and family violence.
 “We are aware that women have a vastly different trajectory leading to incarceration than men, with common features of poverty, childhood abuse and abusive relationships,” he said.
 “We also know that having a parent in prison makes a child many more times likely than their peers to end up incarcerated themselves”.

 “This is why Queensland Corrective Services is taking a trauma-based approach to women in prison as a part of the Women’s Estate project.
 We are excited to be partnering with Professor Dennison and her research team to identify ways to better support women prisoners and their children to try to break that cycle of incarceration.”